laaposto/frontend-assignment/README.md

 2. Create an event listener that triggers the fetch of the image analysis results from the back-end service
 3. Display the analysis results in an appropriate format

-You can use any front-end framework and technologies you are familiar with.
+You can use any front-end technologies (framework, library etc.) you are familiar with.

 The back-end service offers the following endpoints: